stashapp/StashDB-Docs/docs/performers/edit/performer-aliases/eligible-aliases.md

 {: .warning }
 **Legal names and birth names are not allowed anywhere on StashDB**.

-Other names that **cannot** be used as aliases unless they’ve also been used as an official adult credit:
+Other names that **cannot** be used as aliases unless they've also been used as an official adult credit:

 1. Professional credits from non-adult mainstream performances
 2. Professional credits or bylines as a writer or author